 - OBAs that involve raising capital or directing securities transactions with investment advisers or fund companies in order to identify potential PSTs.

-- Monitoring – Monitoring significant changes in, or other red flags relating to, registered representatives’ or associated persons’ performance, production levels or lifestyle that may indicate involvement in undisclosed or prohibited OBAs and PSTs (or other business or financial arrangements with their customers, such as borrowing or lending), including conducting regular, periodic background checks and reviews of:
+- Monitoring: Monitoring significant changes in, or other red flags relating to, registered persons’ or associated persons’ performance, production levels or lifestyle that may indicate involvement in undisclosed or prohibited OBAs and PSTs (or other business or financial arrangements with their customers, such as borrowing or lending), including conducting regular, periodic background checks and reviews of:

 - correspondence (including social media);

 - customer complaints;

 - financial records (including bank statements and tax returns);